MoserMichael/jscriptparse/PYXDESIGN.md

 ## Objective

-- an interpreted language that is easy to learn / educational programming language.
+- an interpreted language that is easy to learn / educational programming language
-- save some complexity, by throwing out some of the features of a regular scripting language (no classes here, no separated namespaces/imports)
+- save some complexity, by throwing out some of the features of a regular scripting language (no classes here, no separated namespaces/imports - you can still include source into the same namespace)
 - must provide a [Read–eval–print loop/Shell](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)  as a development environment.
 - should provide for concise expression (map/reduce/short functions/possibly one line scripts)
 - it should be easy to handle structured data, such as json.